 \begin{theorem} Let $\Lambda$ be tropical tritangent to $\Gamma$ with positive lifting multiplicity, and fix a tritangent tuple $(\ell, p,p',p'')$ lifting of $\Lambda$.
 Let $\LL$ be the field extension of $\K$ obtained by adjoining the parameters $m,n,\du$ of $\ell$.
 Then: \begin{enumerate}[(i)] \item $\LL$ is a quadratic extension of $\K$; \item any other lift of $\Lambda$ is defined over $\LL$; \item if $\Lambda$ contains no tangency of type (5b), (6b), (4b') or (6b'), the lift $V(\ell)$ is totally $\LL$-rational; \item in all other cases, the tangencies $p,p,p''$ are defined over a degree two extension of $\LL$. \end{enumerate} \end{theorem}

-\begin{proof} We establish each item of the statement, starting with the first two.
-In particular, we use of the explicit formulas for the solutions to all local equations at tropical tangencies provided in {Sections}~\ref{sec:trivalentLifts} through~\ref{sec:tang-mult-six}.
+\begin{proof} We establish each item of the statement separately, starting with the first two.
+In particular, we use the explicit formulas for the solutions to all local equations at tropical tangencies between $\Lambda$ and $\Gamma$ provided in {Sections}~\ref{sec:trivalentLifts} through~\ref{sec:tang-mult-six}.

 The proof of the product formula provided in~\autoref{thm:LiftingEachTritangentCurve} confirms that the parameters of $\ell$ are determined uniquely by combining the solutions to the local equations corresponding to each tangency (or group of tangencies).
-If the local lifting multiplicity of a given tangency type equals one, the initial forms of the relevant parameters solving of the corresponding local equations are elements of $\resK$.
-In turn, for multiplicities two, four or eight, the initial forms for the relevant parameters (or rations thereof) are obtained as solutions to one, two or three quadratic equations over $\resK$, depending on the number of tangency points in the corresponding component of $\Lambda\cap \Gamma$.
+If the local lifting multiplicity of a given tangency type equals one, the initial forms of the relevant parameters solving the corresponding local equations are elements of $\resK$.
+In turn, for multiplicities two, four or eight, the initial forms for the relevant parameters (or ratios thereof) are obtained as solutions to one, two or three quadratic equations over $\resK$, depending on the number of tangency points in the corresponding component of $\Gamma \cap \Lambda$.
 These two observations confirm items~\eqref{item:quadraticExtension} and~\eqref{item:sameFieldForAllLifts}.

-To establish~\eqref{item:LTotallyRatl} it suffices to show that ignoring the four exceptional tangency types, the formulas for the initial forms of the classical tangencies corresponding to the tropical lie in the extension of $\resK$ containing the initials of the relevant parameters of $\ell$.
+To establish~\eqref{item:LTotallyRatl} it suffices to show that ignoring the four exceptional tangency types, the formulas for the initial forms of the classical tangencies lifting the tropical ones lie in the extension of $\resK$ generated by the initials of the relevant parameters of $\ell$.
 Thus, applying~\autoref{lm:multivariateHensel} to obtain the tritangent tuple from the initial values confirms that $p,p'$ and $p''$ are defined over $\K(m,n,\du)$.
 This confirms the totally $\LL$-rationality of any $\LL$-rational tritangent outside the exceptional cases.

 Finally, item~\eqref{item:exceptions} follow from the proofs of the local lifting multiplicity values for the exceptional tangency types.
 Indeed, for types (5b), (6b) and (4b'), the formulas for $\bar{p}$ and $\bar{p'}$ provided in~\autoref{tab:liftingMult45b6b} and ~\autoref{cor:valuesMult4Type4} confirm that the initial values of the tangency points are defined over $\resK(\sqrt{3})$ or $\resK(\sqrt{2})$, respectively.
 In turn, for type (6b'), the values listed in~\eqref{eq:values6b_Cross} show that $\bar{p}$ and $\bar{p'}$ are defined over $\resK(\sqrt{\Delta})$ for a fixed element $\Delta\in \resK$.
 The result follows from these facts and~\autoref{lm:multivariateHensel}. \end{proof}